MicrosoftDocs/office-developer-exchange-docs/docs/exchange-web-services/how-to-work-with-exchange-mailbox-items-by-using-ews-in-exchange.md

 The server responds to the **DeleteItem** request with a [DeleteItemResponse](http://msdn.microsoft.com/library/86463d66-fe47-4a19-a81b-e24841e816ab%28Office.15%29.aspx) message that includes the a [ResponseCode](http://msdn.microsoft.com/en-us/library/aa580757%28v=exchg.150%29.aspx) value of **NoError**, which indicates that the item deletion was successful.

 For more details about deleting items, see [Deleting items by using EWS in Exchange](deleting-items-by-using-ews-in-exchange.md).
-To learn how to delete a meeting or appointment item by using EWS, see [How to: Delete appointments and cancel meetings by using EWS in Exchange](how-to-delete-appointments-and-cancel-meetings-by-using-ews-in-exchange.md).
+To learn how to delete a meeting or appointment item by using EWS, see [Delete appointments and cancel meetings by using EWS in Exchange](how-to-delete-appointments-and-cancel-meetings-by-using-ews-in-exchange.md).

 ## Move or copy items to another mailbox
 <a name="bk_movecopybtnmailboxes"> </a>